oweno-tfwm/otp4gb-py/README.md

-This is an updated version of OTP4GB-py produced by Open Innovations (available at [github.com/open-innovations/otp4gb-py](https://github.com/open-innovations/otp4gb-py)), which itself is a port port of the [OTP4GB](https://github.com/odileeds/OTP4GB) tool written by Tom Forth at Open Innovations.
+This is an updated version of OTP4GB-py produced by Open Innovations (available at [github.com/open-innovations/otp4gb-py](https://github.com/open-innovations/otp4gb-py)), which itself is a port of the [OTP4GB](https://github.com/odileeds/OTP4GB) tool written by Tom Forth at Open Innovations.

 ## Overview
 This flowchart details the full OTP4GB-Py routing and cost calculation process.
 The process is